 Covid-19 Related Absences – What to do Covid-19 Related Absence – Sept 20 V2

-In school hours, please contact us at the earliest opportunity.
-If you have urgent concerns over the safety and well-being of a young person, you should contact FIRST RESPONSE on 0800 1313 126 (office hours) or 0345 6042886 (out of office hours).
-In case of emergencies you should call 999 or 101.
+If you have urgent concerns over the safety and well-being of a young person please contact us at the earliest opportunity during normal school opening hours.
+Outside of these hours you should contact FIRST RESPONSE on 0800 1313 126 (office hours) or 0345 6042886 (out of office hours).
+In case of emergencies you should call 999 or 101 immediately.

-We know that a large amount of information is being shared and updated around the corona virus: Covid 19.
+We know that a large amount of information is being shared and updated around Covid-19.
 Below are some frequently asked questions.
 We will continue to update this page as we receive information and appreciate that this is a fast-moving situation and we will share information as quickly as we can.
 At the end of the page are letters which have been sent home to parents regarding the situation.

 Where can I find the most up to date guidance?